todayisnow/AWS/iam.md

 - **Cross-Account Access:** STS facilitates secure access across AWS accounts, allowing you to centralize management and control access to shared resources.

 By leveraging IAM Security Token Service (STS), you can implement secure and scalable access control mechanisms for your AWS resources while adhering to the principles of least privilege and least exposure.

+## Considerations
+When a user with full access assumes a role, their full access privileges are temporarily overridden by the permissions and policies associated with the assumed role.
+This allows the user to perform actions and access resources according to the rules defined for that role, rather than their original full access permissions.